NordicESMhub/GEO4962/_episodes/05-simulations.md

 (seq_mct_drv): ===============  pes max memory last usage (MB)   -0.001  ===============
 </pre>

+*Here the throughput was 5.873 simulated years / cmp-day and it took 0.347 * 60 ~ 21 minutes to run the first month.
+Assuming that the other months will take approximately the same time, that represents about 3 months per hour and a bit more than 4 hours for 12 months.*

 ### Long experiment (14 months)

 As for the previous exercice, you will work **in pairs** for this practical and you will **analyze the model outputs in pairs**.